 Procrastination involves putting off a task or goal and doing something that’s less important instead.

-It’s important to know that procrastination is a common part of human behaviour – almost everyone procrastinates at some point or another.
-In particular, this is an issue that university students often face during their studies.
-Procrastination is not “laziness” or a personal flaw!
+It’s important to know that procrastination is a normal part of human behaviour.
+Although it's a common challenge many university students face during their studies, everyone procrastinates at some point or another.
+Try and remember that procrastination is not “laziness” or a personal flaw!

-However, if you’re finding that procrastination is repeatedly getting in the way of your progress in study or work, or leads to feelings of stress and overwhelm, it may be worth learning ways to better manage it.
+Nonetheless, if you’re finding that procrastination is repeatedly getting in the way of your progress in study or work, or leads to feelings of stress and overwhelm, there are effective ways to better manage it.